taniathanda/taxi-trip-duration-tensorflow-deeplearning/README.md

 **Objective**
 **Objective 1** – RegressionPredict the exact trip duration (in seconds) based on trip features
 **Objective 2** – ClassificationCategorize trip duration into: Short/ Medium/ Long

+Hyperparameters such as the number of units, dropout rate, batch size, and epochs were tuned using Grid Search with 5-fold cross-validation.
+To optimize the deep learning models, we performed hyperparameter tuning using Grid Search and K-fold cross-validation.
+1. Cross-Validation Setup
+2. Regression Model Tuning
+3. Classification Model Tuning
+After performing grid search with 5-fold cross-validation, the best hyperparameter configurations for both the regression and classification models were identified.